actoron/jadex/docs/android/05 PlatformApp - ClientApp Separation.md

 - select your workspace folder, select the *jadex-android-clientapp-example-maven* directory and click *next* / *finish* until import is completed

 - to build the project with maven **which is required as of jadex-android-2.4**, use the included launch config *Build clientapp example*
-- to run the maven build, use the included launch config *Run clientapp example* which will deploy and run the project on any android devices plugged in or emulators running.
+- to run the maven build, use the included launch config *Run clientapp example* which will deploy and run the project on any Android devices plugged in or emulators running.

 ### The ClientApp

-In Contrast to a normal android application, each Jadex ClientApp has an entry point (Activity) that **has** to extend *JadexApplication*.
+In Contrast to a normal Android application, each Jadex ClientApp has an entry point (Activity) that **has** to extend *JadexApplication*.
 This Class only needs to overwrite one Method, *getClassName()*.
 The String it returns should be the fully-qualified class name of a ClientAppFragment.

 #### ClientApp Fragments